AllgeierSchweiz/aihackers/README.md

 <!-- GETTING STARTED -->
 ## The Use Case

-Introducing our innovative Food Fighters solution aimed at combatting food waste: a seamless integration of Azure Open AI, Power Apps, Fabric Lakehouses, and Notebooks and much more.
+Introducing our innovative Food Fighters solution, aimed at combatting food waste: a seamless integration of Azure Open AI, Power Apps, Fabric Lakehouses, and Notebooks and much more.
 Our solution empowers users to effortlessly manage their food inventory, track expiration dates, and receive personalized recipe suggestions via email, all with the simple scan of a product.

 Imagine the convenience of scanning each item you purchase and instantly generating a comprehensive fridge inventory.
 With our solution, keeping track of expiration dates becomes a breeze, eliminating the frustration of discovering forgotten items wasting away at the back of the fridge.